vadim-miller2/book-test1/pages/ch_app_test.md

 Figure 17.
 DISPD FWDaemon Data Exchange

-The location of the <span class="nctnt ncbi-path">.dispd.msg</span> file is detected by the DISPD dispatcher as follows.
-The dispatcher determines the user name who owns the <span class="nctnt ncbi-path">dispd.cgi</span> executable.
+The location of the `.dispd.msg` file is detected by the DISPD dispatcher as follows.
+The dispatcher determines the user name who owns the `dispd.cgi` executable.
 Then the dispatcher looks to the home directory for that user.
-The directory is used to look for the <span class="nctnt ncbi-path">.dispd.msg</span> file.
-The FWDaemon is run under the same user and the <span class="nctnt ncbi-path">.dispd.msg</span> file is saved by the daemon in its home directory.
+The directory is used to look for the `.dispd.msg` file.
+The FWDaemon is run under the same user and the `.dispd.msg` file is saved by the daemon in its home directory.

 ### Launcherd Utility